egos® – the legal

 10% |

-Notified by agency
+Notified by agency 30/06/2020

-30/06/2020 that this is a global cut and if not willing to accept by 15th
+that this is a global cut and if not willing to accept by 15th

 July 2020 then my contract ends on that date.
-What happened to the 4
+What happened to

-week termination notice as per contract agreement?
-Additional facts: No rate
+the 4 week termination notice as per contract

-increase in over 2 years.
-Railroaded into umbrella days before the IR35 rule
+agreement?
+Additional facts: No rate increase in over 2 years.
+Railroaded

-was delayed 12 months (pay cut right there) and now they want another
+into umbrella days before the IR35 rule was delayed 12 months (pay cut right

-10%?
+there) and now they want another 10%?
 BUT ‘the 10% rate

 cut decision was reversed the following day.
-They said the reason for the
+They said the reason for

-reversal was due to the cut affecting US contractors and not the UK for the
+the reversal was due to the cut affecting US contractors and not the UK for

-with 2 weeks notice 24 hours earlier. ‘ |
+cuts with 2 weeks notice 24 hours earlier. ‘ |

 Friends Life |